Operated by ?

 Welcome to Anchorage!
 Your Tour Director is on hand late this afternoon to answer any questions.

+.
 Leave Valdez, home of the Alyeska Pipeline Terminal, and enjoy views of Bridal Veil Falls, Worthington Glacier, and Thompson Pass.
-Visit the Wrangell–St. Elias Visitor Center and discover why this vast national park measures in size six times that of Yellowstone National Park, and rises.
+Visit the Wrangell–St. Elias Visitor Center and discover why this vast national park measures in size six times that of Yellowstone National Park, and rises from the ocean to 18,008 feet.
+Overnight in Tok, the “Dog Sled Capital of the World.”

 Join the Alaska Highway and follow along the Tetlin National Wildlife Refuge.
 Skirt the shores of Kluane Lake, once a meeting place for crews constructing the Alaska Highway.
 Behold spectacular vistas of the rugged mountains of Kluane National Park, home to 19,551-foot-high Mount Logan, Canada’s highest peak.
 The next two nights are in Whitehorse, capital of the Yukon and the territorial headquarters of the Royal Canadian Mounted Police.